alvenwong/docs/network_kernel.md

-This file shows the function invocations in the kernel when transmiting or receiving packets.
+This file shows the function invocations in the kernel when transmitting or receiving packets.
 # Transmit Packets
 ## Functions from APP layer to TCP layer
 There are three userspace functions for sockets to transmit packets: send(), sendmsg() and sendto(). <br>